ianfisk/teaching/_pages/teacher-quality-standards-3.md

 ## _Teachers plan and deliver effective instruction and create an environment that facilitates learning for their students._

-### Element A

-> Teachers demonstrate knowledge about the ways in which learning takes place, including the levels of intellectual, physical, social, and emotional development of their students.
+### Element A – _Teachers demonstrate knowledge about the ways in which learning takes place, including the levels of intellectual, physical, social, and emotional development of their students._

 <figure>
 	<img src="{{ site.baseurl }}/images/grit.png">